PieterBranderhorst/vscode-work/patternfolding/introduction.md

 The double `\\` in the example allows for these being literals in a json file.
 The parsing of the quoted json value will convert each `\\` to a single `\` in the actual regular expression.

 This example also adds the `"type"` parameter.
 This can be used to associate a rule with an arbitrary type name.
-In future vscode might have commands which enable folding of all regions of a given type.
+In future vscode might have commands which enable folding all regions of a given type.
 At the moment this feature exists only for type "comment".

 ## Multiple From/To Values
 ```json